abhi-sathvika/recipes-and-ratings/README.md

 Nutrition Features:

 - Calories, Sugar: These features were extracted from the nutrition column, which originally contained a list of nutritional values for each record.
+By parsing through the nutritions column, we extracted the specific calorie and sugar values in each recipe.
+In the real world, calories and sugar would be considered two separate factors when people rate the recipe.
+Therefore, we also treated calories and sugar as two separate features that could train our model.
 By separating out specific nutrients (e.g., calories, sugar), we introduce more specific and interpretable features into the model.
 We think that calories and sugar improved our model's performance as it has a direct influence on recipe ratings.
 For example, people tend to give recipes with more calories and sugar a higher rating as the recipe might taste better than a healthier alternative.

 Fat, Protein, Sodium, Carbs, Fiber: These additional nutrition-related features can potentially add value by offering a more comprehensive understanding of the data.
 For the final model, we focused on a subset of these (calories and sugar) for simplicity and interpretability.